inexorgame-obsolete/wiki-mirror/Sauercom-Interview.md

 ## SauerFork

-**Sauercom: Hello "sauerfork"-team, some of our readers may already heared about your plans, some might not.
+**Sauercom: Welcome "sauerfork"-team, some of our readers may have already heared about your plans, some might not.
 What are you working on?**

 Answers:

+name:

+name: To discribe our project i really like a phrase once thrown into our IRC-channel: "Stays Sauer, becomes better"

 ...